Privacy Statement

 Confidentiality

-Manuscripts under review are treated as confidential.
-Editors and editorial staff will not disclose information about submissions to anyone other than the corresponding author, reviewers, or necessary parties involved in the editorial process.
+All manuscripts under review are handled confidentially.
+Editorial staff and reviewers are prohibited from sharing details about a submission with anyone other than the corresponding author, reviewers, or individuals directly involved in the editorial process.

 Conflicts of Interest